389ds/389ds.github.io/docs/389ds/FAQ/mission.md

 This project isn't just about software, it's also about people.
 We need to operate as a community of mutually respected peers.
 There can be no rule by fiat here, only a technical meritocracy.

+**Correct and usable out of the box**

+You shouldn't need to do a security audit of Directory Server when you install it: It should be secure (correct access controls, strong crypto, clear behaviour) out of the box.
+The default settings should be correct (automatic tuning, safe scalable settings, useful plugins).
+But if not, it should be clear how to adjust settings of your instance.

 **To integrate with as much software as possible.**

 Want a place to store settings for the desktop?
 This is the place.
 Have a data set that is searched more than it's updated?
 Maybe putting it in this directory server is the right way to go.
 Need a central location for authorization and authentication information?
 This is the obvious location.
 It's not enough that this software be used in the classic directory server places: we want it to be ubiquitous.